« Blog

 Examples of What Could Matter

 Moles removed?
 Yes.
-A lot of people have moles removed, and many of them are benign and won't affect life or disability insurance pricing.
+A lot of people have moles removed, and many of them are benign and won't affect insurance pricing.
 But some moles can be deadly, and other moles can be non-cancerous but still indicate a higher chance of cancerous moles in the future.
 So you definitely want to mention moles, especially if you've had 3 or more removed or if any moles were not benign.

 Cancer?
 Yes.
-There are a number of people who recover from cancer and go on to live long & healthy lives, but cancer is a serious health event (and different carriers have pretty different ideas about how they price it) so you definitely want to mention that, even if more than 5 years ago.
+There are a number of people who recover from cancer and go on to live long & healthy lives, but cancer is a serious health event (and different carriers have pretty different ideas about how they price cancer history) so you definitely want to mention that, even if more than 5 years ago.

 High blood pressure?
 Yes.
 High blood pressure can be well-controlled with medication, and many carriers will consider people on blood pressure meds as if they were medication-free, so long as their blood pressure has been in normal ranges for at least a year and their prescription is stable.
 But blood pressure is something that can be associated with serious health matters, so it needs to be mentioned.